Rockin Reuben Sandwiches

 1 slice Swiss cheese, Emmentaler, or Jarlsberg, about 1/8" thick

 1) If you are using corned beef, follow the steps in the sidebar to get it ready.
-If you are using pastrami, warm it in the microwave or steam it, but
+If you are using pastrami, it is better warm, so throw it in the microwave or steam it.

 This page was revised 3/2/2013